What is Radioactive Decay Inside Earth?

 SLAB PULL: Slab pull is the main mechanism pulling the lithosphere apart at divergent plate boundaries.

-What is slab pull and plate tectonics?
+What are slab pull and plate tectonics?

 Because of the convection cycles that occur deep inside Earth, it’s the force that breaks apart the whole lithosphere into 7 major plate tectonics and 12 or so minor ones.

-- CONVERGENT PLATES: At the opposite end, convergent plate boundaries smash into each other like a demolition derby.
-The force is so incredible that it causes volcanoes, earthquakes and mountain building events.
+• CONVERGENT PLATES: At the opposite end, convergent plate boundaries smash into each other like a demolition derby.
+The force is so incredible that it causes volcanoes, earthquakes, and mountain building events.

 How do nuclear power plants use radioactive decay?